Describe the capabilities of the core CRM objects in the Salesforce schema.

-Person Accounts store personal information about consumers, such as title, name, address, phone number, etc. In contrast to contacts, they can can exist without a related Account.
+Person Accounts store personal information about consumers, such as title, name, address, phone number, etc. In contrast to contacts, they can exist without a related Account.

 Person Accounts are technically a combination of the Account and Contact objects.
 They are Accounts of a special type, allowing them to have Contact fields and be used as if they were Contact objects.

-Since Leads are only potential customers, they need to be qualified to identify whether they have real interest in doing business with a company.
+Since Leads are only potential customers, they need to be qualified to identify whether they have a real interest in doing business with a company.
 If a Lead shows actual interest in doing business, it can be converted to an Account, Contact, and Opportunity.

 Salesforce provides can automatically convert Leads into Accounts, Contacts, and Opportunities objects.

 Custom fields from the Lead object can be mapped to Account, Contact, and Opportunity fields.
 Field values are copied accordingly when a Lead is converted.